 The Belles played a similar schedule to the MLB, with their season lasting from late spring to early autumn, weekdays and weekends alike.
 On weekends, the Belles would play two, or sometimes even three games a day against their opponents.
 The AAGPBL proved incredibly popular for wartime America, with the league as a whole drawing over 450,000 spectators a season.[ii]

 Though many of the Belles came from far away, the team was still strongly connected to the Racine community.
-The team was entirely funded by area businesses, with some 30 Racine companies underwriting the team for $22,500 ($337,000 2020 USD) in the inaugural season.
+The team was entirely funded by local businesses, with some 30 Racine companies underwriting the team for $22,500 ($337,000 2020 USD) in the inaugural season.
 Business owners were unsure if their investment would be returned, as the Belles would have to sell more than 38,000 tickets just to cover expenses.
-The Belles were a hit, selling over 41,000 tickets and turning a $1500 profit ($360,000, 2020 USD).
+The Belles were a hit, selling over 41,000 tickets and turning a $1,500 profit ($360,000, 2020 USD).
 All proceeds from the team were devoted to community youth enterprises and recreation in the city.[iv]

 When not on the diamond, the Belles were often seen out on the town.
 Members of the Belles regularly helped with youth baseball programs in the area and inspired the creation of a girls’ baseball league similar to that of the Belles’ (that is, in its play style and rules), which in turn fostered further community development.
-The Belles also had an official “knot-hole gang”, which was an initiative used by Major League Baseball to bring more community kids and families to baseball games by offering them discounted family tickets; these knot-hole gangs can still be found in baseball today![v]
+The Belles also had an official “knot-hole gang”, which was an initiative used by Major League Baseball to bring more community kids and families to baseball games by offering them discounted family tickets.
+These knot-hole gangs can still be found in baseball today![v]

 After their league championship in 1943, the Belles went on to win the 1946 league championship before relocating to Battle Creek, Michigan in 1950.
-The team folded due to financial troubles in 1953, a year before the AAGPBL disappeared entirely in 1954 at the hands of waning interest.
-The Racine Belles were no second-rate baseball team.
+The team folded due to financial troubles in 1953, a year before the AAGPBL disappeared entirely in 1954 because of waning interest.
+The Racine Belles was no second-rate baseball team.
 They represented an era of change and shifting gender norms as the impact of World War II was felt across the country.
 From the large crowds they drew to their contributions to the community, the Racine Belles left a lasting mark on the city of Racine.[vi]

 Written by Cole Roecker, August 2020.